A-a south africa - drug treatment for heart rhythm disorders booklet.indd

 Just as there are many diff erent antibiotics to treat diff erent infections, there are many diff erent drugs to treat arrhythmias.
 These drugs tend to be grouped into classes, according to how they act on your heart, but drugs within the same class may aff ect diff erent people in diff erent ways.

-All of these drugs, however, are prescribed with two main objectives in mind; 1.
-To suppress your arrhythmia, maintain a normal heart rhythm and hence minimise your symptoms.
+1. To suppress your arrhythmia, maintain a normal heart rhythm and hence minimise your symptoms.

 2. To prevent the development of prolonged or serious rhythm disturbances which might result in you suff ering a collapse or coming to harm.

 As a general rule, most serious (life-threatening) arrhythmias are treated with an implantable device (ICD) or ablation, but some patients may need to take medication in addition.
+What can I expect?

 Before commencing your drug (or drugs), your doctor should explain how many tablets you need to take and any likely or possible side-eff ects that you might experience.
 Almost all drugs have some side eff ects, and these side eff ects vary from patient to patient, but as a general rule the more potent a drug the more likely it is to produce some side eff ects.
 Drugs to control heart rhythm are usually quite potent, so are likely to have some side eff ects.